Dianashafee/Reading-notes/README.md

 - add files and and images
 - creatings lists and extra..

-## markdown is a wonderful tool to express your own style to be redered to browsers all over the world
+## markdown is a wonderful tool to express your own style to be rendered to browsers all over the world

  there is always more things to be learned, and make sure to never stop *learning!*

- # Diana Shafie
+ ## Diana Shafie